61l65x/cloud_helper/README.md

 Navigate to the `wireguard` directory and follow the instructions in the `README.md` file to set up the WireGuard VPN using Docker Compose.

 ### Cockpit
++ Recomend to just apt install cockpit since the docker images are not always up to date etc..
 + Access the ui on localhost:9090
 Ready to deploy like that.